top of page

 • Our professional piano, bass, and percussion musicians will accompany you during your performance.

-• Requires rehearsal with the band on Friday, September, 22 2023.
+• Requires rehearsal with the band on Friday, October 3, 2025.

 • You will be allotted a maximum of 10 minutes to rehearse with the band.

-• Missed rehearsal will result in disqualification.
+• Missed rehearsal may result in disqualification.

 • You will submit video links reflecting the SONG, ARRANGEMENT, STYLE, and KEY that you want to perform with the band.